 - Edgeguarding: Controls whether the FP stands at the edge or goes off-stage.
 Does not control whether the FP uses a meteor smash off-stage, though — that’s a different value.

-- Anticipation: It’s hard to say what this value even does.
-It’s been a mystery to amiibo experts since its discovery a few years back, and even with a ton of research, we’re no closer to figuring out what exactly these values control.
-They’re thought to control whether or not the FP tries to predict its opponent’s next move and attack accordingly, but it’s hard to say for sure.
+- Anticipation: It’s hard to say what exactly this value does.
+It’s been a mystery to amiibo experts since its discovery a few years back, and even with a ton of research, we’re no closer to figuring out what these values control.
+They’re thought to control whether or not the FP tries to predict its opponent’s next move, but it’s hard to say for sure.

 - Combo: There’s also a value that seems to control how often the FP follows up after using a move.
-Most characters have hard-coded combos, and the higher this value is, the more likely it will make use of them.
-Note that you can’t teach FPs which combos to use, only whether or not to combo at all.
+Most characters have hard-coded combos ingrained in their AIs, and the higher this value is, the more likely it will make use of them.
+Note that you can’t teach FPs which combos to use, only whether or not they pull from their predetermined list of combos.
 This means you can’t teach FPs combos that haven’t specifically been hard-coded into their AI.
-This means you technically can’t teach them to combo at all; you can just encourage them to use a combo they already know more often.
-As a side note, Ultimate’s DLC character FPs such as Joker and Terry generally have more hard-coded combos programmed into their AI, and thus will be seen using more combos than a fighter who was introduced in the base game.
+This means you technically can’t teach them to combo at all; you can only encourage them to use a combo they already know more often.
+As a side note, Ultimate’s DLC character FPs such as Joker and Terry generally have more hard-coded combos programmed into their AIs, and thus will be seen using more combos than a fighter who was introduced in the base game.
 Of all the bytes we’re covering here, this one as well as the ledge one are the ones we’re least sure of.

 - Items: Some values control how likely your FP is to chase and pick up an item.
 You can also change how often it swings items like the Beam Sword, how often it attacks Smash Balls, and how often it goes after Special Flags.
 Why did they have to waste a byte on Special Flags, of all things?!